Nordelta, Buenos Aires: History

-On December, 2004, 30 musicians on a raft on Nordelta's information center's lake, from the Argentine Orquesta Sinfónica Nacional, gave an open-air concert.
+In December 2004, 30 musicians on a raft on Nordelta's information center's lake, from the Argentine Orquesta Sinfónica Nacional, gave an open-air concert.

+On February 4th, 2005, a tennis match between two famous players was held in Nodelta, in which Argentine Guillermo Cañas beat Spaniard Carlos Moyà by 6-1 and 6-2.

 On May 6, 2006, pianist Horacio Lavandera played a concert to an audience of over 800 people.
 Proceeds were donated to the Nordelta Foundation.

 A bit later on May 18, singer Fabiana Cantilo performed to an audience of 700 people.
 Proceeds were donated to the Nordelta Foundation.

 On August 19, Vicentico performed to an audience of 1400 people, with proceeds allocated to the Nordelta Foundation.

 Diego Torres held a concert in Nordelta to 3,000 people, sending the year 2006 off with a two-hour party; by the year 2007, approximately 10,000 inhabitants were living in the district.

 On May 19, 2007, Horacio Lavandera, along with 30 musician of the National Symphony Orchestra under the direction of Pedro Ignacio Calderón, once again played in a concert in honor of Ludwig van Beethoven.
 The event was exclusive for property owners of Nordelta and their guests.

 On June 2, Gustavo Cerati, a famous rock musician, staged a concert in Nordelta, with over 2,000 people attending.
 Proceeds from the tickets sold were allocated to the charitable organization Nordelta Foundation, to aid Las Tunas.

-Another event that took place in Nordelta was the match between two famous tennis players: Argentine Guillermo Cañas and Spaniard Carlos Moyà.